orchetect/SettingsAccess/README.md

 ### 1. Open Settings Programmatically

-- Attach the `openSettingsAccess` view modifier to the base view whose subviews needs access to the `openSettings` method.
+- Attach the `openSettingsAccess` view modifier to the base view whose subviews needs access to the `openSettingsLegacy` method.

    ```swift
    @main